 Our International Public Service Summer Fellowships support selected students who undertake non-paying or low-paying international legal work for government agencies, NGOs, and international intergovernmental institutions such as the United Nations, the Organization of American States, the International Court of Justice, or the World Bank.
 The work can be based either in the United States or abroad, provided it is international and public service in nature.
 Students selected for this Fellowship may receive a Fellowship amount ranging from $4,500 to $6,000, based upon the geographic location in which a student will be working and living during the summer.
 Recipients of this Fellowship have worked for the International Union of Conservation of Nature (Nepal), the Maya Leaders Alliance (Belize), Human Rights Watch (Washington, DC), the United Nations International Law Commission (Geneva, Switzerland & New York, New York), and the Triangle Project (South Africa).

 The Jonathon Boyd Chase Human Rights Fellowship was established in 1988 in memory of a former Colorado Law Professor.
 Fellows may receive a stipend for their summer work in a public or private law office, or program on a proposed project related to issues of human rights such as civil liberties, poverty, or discrimination.
 Recipients are expected to work in a well-supervised legal environment on a project with specific goals that have the potential to improve the human or social condition.
 Strong preference will be given to students working in unpaid positions.
-Past Fellows have worked with, among others, the Council on American-Islamic Relations of the San Francisco Bay Area, Lambda Legal, Colorado Legal Services (Family & Child Unit and Coordinated Statewide Intake Unit), the Legal Aid Society of New York (Immigration Law Unit & Juvenile Law Practice), First Peoples Worldwide, Planned Parenthood, and the ACLU of Colorado, the Rocky Mountain Immigrant Advocacy Network, and the Colorado State Public Defender.
+Past Fellows have worked with, among others, the Council on American-Islamic Relations of the San Francisco Bay Area, Lambda Legal, Colorado Legal Services (Family & Child Unit and Coordinated Statewide Intake Unit), the Legal Aid Society of New York (Immigration Law Unit & Juvenile Law Practice), First Peoples Worldwide, Planned Parenthood, the ACLU of Colorado, the Rocky Mountain Immigrant Advocacy Network, and the Colorado State Public Defender.